- Military Life Cycle

 - The relationship is based on mutual trust.

-- The relationship is based on similar interests and hobbies.
+- The relationship is based on similar interests, hobbies or goals.

-- The child and mentor spend time together on a regular basis.
+- The child and mentor spend time together or have the opportunity to spend time together on a regular basis, either in person or virtually.

 What you can expect from a mentor